sds/haml-lint/README.md

 ### [» Linters Documentation](lib/haml_lint/linter/README.md)

-`haml-lint` is an opinionated tool that helps you enforce a consistent style in your HAML files.
+`haml-lint` is an opinionated tool that helps you enforce a consistent style in your Haml files.
 As an opinionated tool, we've had to make calls about what we think are the "best" style conventions, even when there are often reasonable arguments for more than one possible style.
 While all of our choices have a rational basis, we think that the opinions themselves are less important than